digego/extempore/docs/concurrency.rst

              in here which isn't clear or doesn't work, :doc:`let us know <about-this-documentation>`

-Every Extempore `process`---e.g. the "primary process" and "utility process"---is a `Scheme process`, which is actually an OS level thread running in the main Extempore OS process (i.e. the thing with the PID number).
+Every Extempore *process* (e.g. the "primary process" or "utility process") is a *Scheme process*, which is actually an operating-system (OS) thread running in the main Extempore OS process (i.e. the thing with the PID number).
 Each top level Scheme process runs its own scheme interpreter with its own managed memory, own garbage collector etc. Additionally, each Scheme process has its own network port.
 To evaluate a Scheme expression you send it to a given scheme process using this network port, i.e. over a TCP connection.
 Extempore provides a nice inter-process communication (IPC) layer to make communication between Scheme processes reasonably straightforward, regardless of whether they are running locally or remotely.

-To summarize, each `Scheme process` is an OS thread, but in reality behaves more like an OS process because it has its own managed memory, scheme process control, etc..
+To summarize, each *Scheme process* is an OS thread, but in reality behaves more like an OS process because it has its own managed memory, scheme process control, etc..

 Here is a starting example of a Scheme function that mutates a Scheme global variable.
-The function includes a `blocking` sleep---it will ``println`` then sleep for one second, test conditional and repeat.
+The function includes a *blocking* sleep---it will ``println`` then sleep for one second, test conditional and repeat.

 .. code-block:: extempore